Ukrainian Death Triangle: Environment

-General Data
+War between the Whites and Ukrainians

 In September 1919, General Anton Denikin, who was attacking the Bolsheviks without stopping the Advance on Moscow, started a war against the Ukrainian People's Army on the entire front.
 Denikin's forces invaded Kyiv and drove the Ukrainian army out of the capital.
-The Bolsheviks took advantage of this situation, and their 14th Army, sandwiched between Ukrainians and Denikin forces near Odessa, broke through Olhopil and Skvyra to Zhytomyr.
+The Bolsheviks took advantage of this situation, and their 14th Army, sandwiched between Ukrainians and Denikin forces near Odesa, broke through Olhopil and Skvyra to Zhytomyr.

 The situation at the end of 1919 significantly weakened the fighting capacity of the Ukrainian army.
 The cold winter was approaching, but there was a shortage of supplies for the army at the front, especially shoes and clothes.
 A witness to the event, N. Koval-Stepovy, recalled that, among the Cossacks, one could see many people with rag-wrapped legs or shoes with bare toes peeking out.
 Rifle and cannon ammunition were almost completely used up.
 There was an extreme shortage of medicine, and the fighting units of the army were engulfed in a terrible epidemic of typhus.

 Surrounded on all sides, lacking a sufficient strategic base, weapons and ammunition, the Ukrainian army had to retreat before a large enemy - Moscow's White and Red armies.
 Poles threatened from the rear.
 In the winter of 1919–1920, 25,000 Ukrainian soldiers died of typhus.